-Join us on July 14th for our Annual Kathleen Goddard Jones Memorial Hike at the stunning Black Lake Ecological Area off Highway 1.
+Join the Guadalupe Nipomo Dunes Center and The Land Conservancy for a hike through The Land Conservancy’s stunning Black Lake Ecological Area or Kathleen Canyon Overlook in honor of Kathleen’s Goddard Jones’ birthday on July 8, 2022.
+We will explore the unique Black Lake Ecological Area and enjoy the beautiful dune habitat Kathleen helped to protect.
 Just a short trek from the parking area to the lake and back, the trail spans 1.5 miles round-trip and goes through moderately steep hills and dunes and some uneven ground.
 It is only accessible by the public via guided hikes by Land Conservancy staff, making it a treat to be able to walk onto this pristine piece of land that Kathleen worked so hard to preserve for almost thirty years!
 Thank you, Kathleen.

 Kathleen Goddard Jones led a campaign that helped to preserve the largest undisturbed dune complex in the country.
 She was an active participant in organizations such as the Nature Conservancy, the Wilderness Society, the Audubon Society, and the California Native Plant Society.
 Her dedication to keep the dunes available for people to visit and appreciate its natural beauty and importance is as important as ever.
 In honor of this iconic figure in environmentalism, we are hosting a hike at the Black Lake Ecological Area to pay homage to Kathleen.

 Black Lake Parcel D is a 160 acre parcel purchased in fee in 1996 by the California State Coastal Conservancy and then transferred to the Land Conservancy in 2000.
 A parking easement is held with Dune Lakes Ltd.